bootladder/blog/jekyll/_posts/2018-04-07-configuration-management-of-my-laptop.md

 I have a docking station for my T420 in my home office.
 There's a lot of stuff connected to it, so having it saves me a lot of time unplugging and plugging.
 But you know what's funny?
 Docking and undocking the laptop itself is starting to take too much time.
-Realizing the laptop is not docked and I have to go get it and dock it... is not fun.
+Realizing the laptop is not there on the docking station, and I have to go get it and dock it... is not fun.

 # Now that I have a supply of disposable Thinkpads, the docking station is obsolete.